Mustafa Busuladžić

-Mustafa Busuladžić (1 April 1914 – 29 June 1945) was a Bosnian writer, scientist, and one of the prominent Muslim and Bosniak intellectuals in the period between the two world wars.
-He was the bearer of the idea of the nationalist and pan-Islamic movement Young Muslims (Mladi muslimani), as well as anti-Communist.
+Mustafa Busuladžić (1 April 1914 – 29 June 1945) was a Bosnian Muslim writer, scientist, and one of the prominent Islamic intellectuals in the period between the two world wars.
+He was a member of the Young Muslims (Mladi muslimani) movement, as well as anti-Communist.
 In addition to his native Bosnian, he also spoke Arabic, Turkish, German, French and Italian.